fs-webcomponents/sample-app/README.md

 apps main controller.
 The component's file is located at `components/sample-app.html`.
 That file is heavily commented and is the best place to start for learning how the app works.

+There are two other custom components used in the app, both of which are in the `components` directory and are also well commented.